British Rail Class 150: Midlands

+In July 2023, three Class 150/1s, 150137, 150139 and 150141, were transferred from Northern Trains to London Northwestern Railway for use on the Marston Vale line, after the Class 230s in use on the line were withdrawn from use in December 2022 due to maintenance concerns after the company who maintained the units, Vivarail, went into administration.
+The Class 150s entered service with LNR on 20 November 2023.

 Former operations

 Scotland

 Upon the privatisation of British Rail, the bus company National Express ran ScotRail, and its successor First ScotRail operated 18 Class 150s out of Edinburgh Waverley on Fife Circle services.
-Other workings included Dundee and Carnoustie, as well as operating alongside other DMUs such as Class 158s on the Crossrail services between Newcraighall through Edinburgh to Bathgate, Stirling, Dunblane and occasionally Perth.
+Other workings included Dundee and Carnoustie, as well as operating alongside other DMUs such as Class 158s on the services between Newcraighall through Edinburgh to Bathgate, Stirling, Dunblane and occasionally Perth.
 In 2005, 15 were transferred to Arriva Trains Wales and three to Northern Rail.